-b.
+- b.
 In the list of results, navigate to the desired asset and click its name.
+Content Server displays the asset in the "Inspect" form. - 2.
+In the action bar, click Edit.

 3. Click Marketing in the section selector.

 The Marketing section lists all segments available in the current site.
 For example: